knowankit/fullstack-monorepo-boilerplate/README.md

 The above command will do the following:

-    a.
-Starts the front-end package on [http://localhost:4200/](http://localhost:4200).
+    1. Starts the front-end package on `http://localhost:4200/`
-    b.
-Starts the backend graphql QL server on [http://localhost:5000/graphql](http://localhost:5000/graphql)
+    2. Starts the backend graphql QL server on `http://localhost:5000/graphql`

 ## License